 Add the cooked beef and rice to the softened cabbage.
 Pour syrup and mix to combine (photo 5).

-Place the beef and cabbage mixture back into the skillet, or into a clean baking dish.
+Place the beef and cabbage mixture back into the skillet or a clean baking dish.
 Pour the stock into it (photo 6).

-Place the skillet (or baking dish) in the oven for 45 minutes.
+Place the skillet (or baking dish) in the oven for forty-five minutes.

 - Chop the cabbage finely; it makes it quicker to cook and serve.

 - If you can, use beef stock.
 It helps in giving more depth to the beef flavor in the casserole.